Food Safety for Businesses

 Certified Food Manager

 Infected food workers present a severe food safety risk.
-The person in charge is required to notify the City of Milwaukee Consumer Environmental Health Department if any food employees are known to be infected with:
+The person in charge is required to notify the City of Milwaukee Consumer Environmental Health Divison if any food employees are jaundiced or known to be infected with:

 - Shiga toxin-producing E. coli